RF77/comfobox-mqtt/README.md

 ## Platforms
 * Windows Vista and higher
-* probably Linux and Mac over the Mono Framework (small changes required, see #11)
+* Linux and Mac over the Mono Framework (small changes required, see #11)

 >Try with care and on your **own risk**.
 You also may loose your warranty.
 >Keep in mind that you write the values to an EEPROM (1'000'000 writing cycles).